Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Wednesday 13-11-2024
 - [x] Succesfully deletd the VPC - problem( bymistake created a RDS proxy for db security group)
+- [x] Task - API Gateway Trigger for your AWS Lambda Function for the Lambda function for task 1.
+Then, based on the POST payload, the Lambda function will tag the resource.
+For example, if the payload has EC2, then EC2 will be tagged.
+Similarly, if the request is to remove the Tag, then remove the tag for the appropriate resource/service.